platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 +++

-If you're using a [source integration](/integrations/_index.md), to define which strategy {{% vendor/name %}} uses to allocate resources when you first deploy your project or add a new container, use the `--resources-init` flag.
+If you're using a [source integration](/integrations/_index.md), you can use the `--resources-init` flag to set a resource initialization strategy.

 {{< note >}}